MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-service-principal.md

 Currently, service principal doesn't allow multi-tenant applications.
 You can't import or export an application using service principal in Azure.

 You can set up notifications using a service principal to pull history.

 You can generate embed tokens with service principal.

+If you have **[multi-factor authentication (MFA)](https://docs.microsoft.com/azure/active-directory/authentication/concept-mfa-howitworks)** enabled with your Azure application, you can only use a service principole token to authenticate.

 Other functions that a service principal token provides: